SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 As you can see in the image above, this binding to the OCC API will inject some environment variables into your Function so you can make the API calls back to CCv2!

-# Exercise 3.4 - Test out the connection
+# Exercise 3.4 - Test Out The Connection

 While the function you deployed does not currently do much, it still provides a very useful functionality - it lets you know if the Kyma-CCv2 connection is working correctly.
 Let's test it.